jlduan/fba/docs/tutorials/crispr_screening/PRJNA358686/tutorial.rst

 Approach A
 ==========

 Since sgRNAs are captured through polyA tails together with other transcripts, the locations of sgRNA on read 2 vary (This is not a sgRNA enrichment library).
-To speed up processing, first we screen reads that have the constant sequence (``GACGAAACACCG``) upstream of sgRNAs (`cutadapt`_ version 3.7).
+To speed up processing, first we screen reads that have the constant sequence (``GACGAAACACCG``) upstream of sgRNAs (`cutadapt`_\, version 3.7).

 .. _`cutadapt`: https://github.com/marcelm/cutadapt